-Once a month for the past year, CTV Calgary has been creating a shopping list to compare grocery store prices at major Calgary grocery stores.
+Once a month, CTV Calgary creates a shopping list to compare grocery store prices at major Calgary grocery stores.
 The chains that are used in this ongoing study include Superstore, Safeway, Sobeys, and Co-op.
 All coupons and membership programs are included, however some chains vary their prices from store to store.

 What I found interesting when comparing grocery store prices was that Superstore consistently came in as the best value for a basket of goods, typically by 20-25 percent over the most expensive grocery store each and every month.